Package Leaflet: Information for the User

 If you take moreBaripril Diuthan you should

-The most likely symptoms would be a sensation of dizziness or vertigo due to a sudden or excessive drop in blood pressure and/or excessive thirst, disorientation, decreased urine production, and/or tachycardia.
+The most likely symptoms would be dizziness or vertigo due to a sudden or excessive drop in blood pressure and/or excessive thirst, disorientation, decreased urine production, and/or tachycardia.

 You should take BARIPRIL DIU as indicated by your doctor.

-Do not take a double dose to compensate for the missed doses.
-Limit yourself to taking the next dose in the usual manner.
+Do not take a double dose to make up for forgotten doses.
+Just take the next dose as usual.

-Like all medicines, Baripril Diu can cause side effects, although not everyone will experience them.
+Like all medicines, Baripril Diu can cause adverse effects, although not all people suffer from them.

 Uncommon(may affect up to 1 in 100 people)